Ena-Sharma/Meraki-Requests-API/README.md

 # Meraki-Requests-API

 Meraki is the eLearning platform of NavGurukul.
-Which is available on website saral.navgurukul.org created a CLI based app where users can access the content of saral using the terminal.
+Which is available on website https://www.merakilearn.org/ created a CLI based app where users can access the content of Meraki using the terminal.
 So basically I used Requist ( library in Python used for making a http requests )
 This course in we are learn how to work request module in python and how to call API and how do APIs work.
-In python3 through requests library, fetching data from saral/navgurukul website
+In python3 through requests library, fetching data from https://www.merakilearn.org/ website

 # Installing Request packages
 ```